 If you’ve ever checked out the initials listed after various providers’ names at any medical office, you might have noticed a couple of letters beside the typical MD, also known as a doctor of medicine.
 Often, nurse practitioners (or NPs) and physician assistants (PAs) also work in settings like family medicine offices or holistic medicine practices, like Parsley Health.
 While every type of practitioner goes through extensive training to earn their letters, we’re here to clear up any confusion on NPs and PAs.

 A Nurse Practitioner (NP) is a registered nurse who through advanced formal graduate-level education is able to provide a wide range of health care services to patients.
 NP’s are skilled in the treatment of many common health problems, both chronic and acute.
-Most graduate NP programs require 1-2 years of experience as an RN, explains Annie Shaltz, NP, a practitioner at Parsley Health.
+Most graduate NP programs require 1-2 years of experience as an RN, explains former Parsley provider Annie Shaltz, NP.
 Many NPs advance to doctoral-level education with a PhD or a Doctor of Nursing Practice (DNP).

 Shaltz explains that graduate education is 2-4 years depending on the program and focuses on advancing knowledge in topics like research and statistics, evidence-based practice, advanced pathophysiology or disease process, advanced pharmacology, community health, disease prevention, diagnostic reasoning, and healthcare policy.
 Just like physicians, NPs can assess, diagnose, perform a physical exam, create a treatment plan including diagnostic imaging or prescription medication, and then evaluate the outcomes, Shaltz says.
 NPs are known for their excellence in patient education and believe in involving patients in their own health care plan.
 In addition to the didactic work in the classroom and lab, NP education requires between 500 – 800 hours of experience rotating through a variety of clinical settings.